EDFS 200. Contemporary Issues. 3 Credits.

 EDFS 255.
 School as Social Institution.
 3 Credits.

 Examination of the school and related social institutions, focus on themes, including: social class, race, ethnicity, socialization, role of the family, social change.
-Prerequisite: Twelve hours of education and related areas.
+Prerequisite: Twelve hours of Education and related areas.

 EDFS 295.
 Internship.
 1-18 Credits.

-An on-site supervised work experience combined with a structured academic learning plan directed by a faculty member or a faculty-staff team in which a faculty member is the instructor of record, for which academic credit is awarded.
+On-site supervised work experience combined with a structured academic learning plan directed by a faculty member or a faculty-staff team in which a faculty member is the instructor of record, for which academic credit is awarded.
 Offered at department discretion.
 Prerequisite: Permission of the Coordinator of Professional Laboratory Experiences.

 EDFS 302.
 Philosophy of Education.
 3 Credits.